DMBuce/bucepack/MODPACK.md

 I'm including mods that affect mob spawning rules as well since biomes and structures affect mobspawning so much.

-Just Enough Dimensions (JED):
+Just Enough Dimensions (JED)
-* Amazing mod with many partially-documented features
+* Amazing mod, but info for the configs can be hard to find
   * Some info is on the curseforge page
   * Other info can be intuited from Masa's pastebin - look for his most recent "testing config"
   * Still more info can be found in the release notes (also on his pastebin and linked from the curseforge page)